 Video conferencing isn’t the only place to share your face, but you don’t want to be obvious about wanting to show off your good looks.

 Ideally your company has a page that hosts your professional profile that you can link to, or you use sales software like DealPoint that leverages your Rep Profile to establish trust as a key component of the deal lifecycle.

 Other good techniques include adding an “About us” in your presentation with your industry credentials and a photo (assuming you have a version that you share with the prospect) or bylined articles that you can casually link to.

-You can also ensure that other decision makers see your human side if you share recordings of your demos (or again, you use software like DealPoint that lets prospects record demos themselves).
+You can also ensure that other decision makers see your human side if you share recordings of your meetings (or again, you use software like DealPoint that lets prospects easily access meetings themselves).

 DON’T put your photo in your email signature file

 Unless you sell real estate, then it’s totally OK for some reason.